Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • There is no absolute rule as to when to lower the landing gear.
 The longer you delay, the less noise and fuel will be used.
 I find that anywhere between 7-5 NM works well (weather dependent).

 • If you are carrying out a delayed flaps approach, then the landing gear is usually lowered at 5-4 NM. (distance may change depending upon pilot preference and airline policy).
+In this case, the increase %N1 should occur immediately before lowering the landing gear.

 9. Immediately after lowering the landing gear, extend flaps 15